-- We note that CEPA considers that asset stranding risk caused by changes in 3.52 demand for a notional milk processor is likely to be systematic.
-48 This suggests that compensation for demand risk should be considered in the context of the asset beta. - 3.53 CEPA also considers that asset stranding risk can arise from supply side factors.
+- 3.80 Non-systematic stranding risk is dealt with by the Manual Rules listed in paragraph 3.63 above. - 3.81 Specifically, the SRP was introduced into the Manual as Rule 41 (in 2020 changed to Rule 43) to address our position on asset stranding risk.
+The rule allows Fonterra to compensate for downside non-systematic risk associated with stranded assets that are not otherwise covered in the milk price calculation methodology.
+Prior to this year's review the SRP was a 0.22 increment to the cost of equity. - 3.82 We note that CEPA considers that asset stranding risk caused by changes in demand for a notional milk processor is likely to be systematic.69 This suggests that compensation for demand risk should be considered in the context of the asset beta. - 3.83 CEPA also considers that asset stranding risk can arise from supply side factors.
 Specifically, CEPA notes that environmental regulation may reduce the supply of milk available to a notional processor and create assets which are surplus to requirements and by extension stranded.
-CEPA considers that supply-side stranding risk can be in part non-systematic, but they point out that the justification for a positive SRP to provide ex ante compensation for such non-systematic risk is weak.49 - 3.54 Importantly, CEPA considers that no SRP is required to compensate for asset stranding risk, because the framework applying to a notional processor has flexibility in terms of the depreciation profile applied.
-If a notional processor can change the depreciation profile of assets at risk of stranding and is able to recover that depreciation, then the asset stranding risk is mitigated possibly entirely. - 3.55 We continue to consider that not all asset stranding risk is systematic.
-For example, in the context of fibre regulation we made an additional allowance for nonsystematic risk of 10 basis points largely due to the high degree of technological obsolescence associated with that technology and competition linked to technological change.50 - 3.56 We consider the risk of technological change and competition effects to be lower in the dairy industry than in the fibre industry, but nonetheless we believe that nonsystematic risks of stranding may also arise for a notional milk processor from other events such as a contraction in supply or changes arising from shifts in environmental policy.
-There could also be some changes in demand such as fundamental changes in tastes or preferences away from cow's milk that might be non-systematic in nature. - 3.57 To assess the level of asset stranding risk that may arise from declining milk volumes we conducted a review of standard plant capacity and milk supply forecasts.
+CEPA considers that supply-side stranding risk can be in part non-systematic, but they point out that the justification for a positive SRP to provide ex ante compensation for such non-systematic risk at this time is weak.70 - 3.84 Importantly, CEPA considers that no SRP is required to compensate for asset stranding risk, because the framework applying to a notional processor has flexibility in terms of the depreciation profile applied.
+If a notional processor can change the depreciation profile of assets at risk of stranding and is able to recover that depreciation, then the asset stranding risk may be mitigated entirely.

-CEPA "Dairy asset beta and specific risk premium - 21 July 2021" (27 July 2021), page 3 and CEPA "Dairy asset beta and specific risk premium - supporting material - 21 July 2021" (27 July 2021), page 23.
+69 CEPA "Dairy asset beta and specific risk premium - 21 July 2021" (27 July 2021), page 3 and CEPA "Dairy asset beta and specific risk premium - supporting material - 21 July 2021" (27 July 2021), page 23.